isomerpages/ema-pl/_events/segc-youth/overview.md

 1. Tell us in 200 words what Singapore’s Energy Story means to your team.

-2. Submit a PowerPoint deck (maximum of 7 slides in .pdf) showcasing a minimum of 5 ideas* to achieve your vision of a sustainable Singapore.
+2. Submit a PowerPoint deck (maximum of 7 slides in .pdf) showcasing a minimum of 5 ideas* to achieve your vision of a more sustainable Singapore.

 3. Approach your teacher to register and submit your entry.